Acting Apprentice Company

 The Apprentice Company produces a full season of shows, focusing entirely on new works:

 - The year begins with the Apprentice Ensemble Project.
-We bring in guest artists from renowned companies like the Neo-Futurists, Dell’Arte, the Civilians, SITI Company and others to teach the apprentices a variety of methodologies for devising original work.
-Then, with the support of a group of directors and dramaturgs, the Company develops short pieces that will serve as springboards for original performances throughout the season.
+We bring in guest artists from renowned companies (past guests include members of the Mad Ones, the Neo-Futurists, Dell’Arte, the Civilians, SITI Company and others) to teach the apprentices a variety of methodologies for devising and collaborating on original work.
+Then, we commission three playwrights to write site-based pieces specifically for the company.
+Those plays are workshopped with the playwrights in residence and produced for the public.

 - Each apprentice writes and performs a Solo Mio—a short solo-performance piece.
 The company participates in workshops with our literary department and with a nationally-known solo artist.
 Then each apprentice is assigned a director and a dramaturg to help shape the piece.